thomaspinckney3/cs4501/Project6.md

 4. include any command lines (such as for running load tests, unit tests or load balancers)

 5. for hosting on digital island, include a link to your app or service working there

-6. Don't forget to provide user stories and unit tests accordingly.